CraftTweaker/CraftTweaker-Documentation/docs/mods/ThermalSeries/Blast_Chiller.md

 #### Removal

-The follow script will remove all Chiller recipes that output Ice.
+The following script will remove all Chiller recipes that output Ice.

 ```zenscript
 // <recipetype:thermal:chiller>.removeRecipe(IItemStack... output);